LuTri/AVRClock/README.md

 This project was implemented using the GPLv3.

+## Documentation

+The documentation for the APIs is available [here](http://lutri.github.io/AVRClock/).

 ## Contribution / Warranty

 Currently, this project is under strong development, without any quarantee at all - feel free to contribute any knowledge / ideas / bugfixes you want to.